Meaningful work for Body, Mind and Spirit.

-About Odiyan Retreat Center
+About Odiyan Buddhist Center

 Odiyan's mission is establishing a home for the Dharma in the West and to support Buddhist centers and practitioners in Asia.
 The way of life that supports this purpose integrates creative and challenging work with a path of self-exploration that opens up your inner potential.
 Living at Odiyan is an opportunity to work for preserving enlightened knowledge for our world, and fostering harmony for oneself, our planet and all beings.

 The Employee Experience

 Photographs and words cannot convey the vast and expansive sacred beauty of Odiyan.
 Perched on a ridge above the Pacific Ocean on land sacred to the original peoples of the area, Odiyan is an ecological and spiritual sanctuary.
 There are infinite sight lines in every direction with varied landscapes of hills, ponds, gardens, and forests, five large Temples with temple gardens, wild horses, and many varieteis of native and domesticated birds.
 Thousands of flowers, flowering bushes and trees have been planted over the past forty years making every day a feast for the senses.

 Odiyan was built entirely by volunteers and our work continues to develop Odiyan and also supports many Buddhist centers throughout Asia.
 Using work as a means for self-development encourages mindfulness, the ability to overcome obstacles and gives flexibility.
 Opportunities abound for changing self-limiting patterns of mind.

 Everyone has their time in the kitchen to cook mostly home-grown and organic meals for the community.
 You can learn how to bake your own bread, make your own miso and tempeh, freeze, can and preserve a wide variety of fruits, vegetables, and herbs, both cultivated and wild grown.